 Consider these questions:

 Next, you’ll want to help someone with thoughts of suicide connect with ongoing supports.
-This can include the National Suicide Prevention Lifeline (800-273-8255), but should also include connecting them with supports and resources in the community.
+This can include the 988 Suicide & Crisis Lifeline (988), but should also include connecting them with supports and resources in the community.

 This can include helping them complete a safety plan.